 GPS tracking software was first developed by the military and was created to track asset location.
-Any company can use GPS tracking today, and those in the construction industry have access to the best GPS trackers for construction equipment.
+Any company can use fleet GPS tracking today, and those in the construction industry have access to the best GPS trackers for construction equipment.

 GPS trackers attached to construction equipment track the equipment’s location and collect and send valuable information to construction equipment managers so they can run their operations more efficiently.